oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 # Authorization Initiation {#authorization-initiation}

 A client may wish to initiate an authorization flow by first prompting the user for their user identifier or other account information.
-The authorization challenge endpoint is a new endpoint to collect this login hint and direct the client with the next steps, whether that is to do an MFA flow, or perform an OAuth redirect-based flow.
+The native authorization endpoint is a new endpoint to collect this login hint and direct the client with the next steps, whether that is to do an MFA flow, or perform an OAuth redirect-based flow.

 In order to preserve the security of this specification, the Authorization Server MUST verify the "first-partyness" of the client before continuing with the authentication flow.
 Please see {{first-party-applications}} for additional considerations.